Carroll County Sheriff's Office

 • 1 padded cell

-• All visitors must be registered forty-eight hours (48hours) in advance to visit and provide proper ID at the time of the visit.
+• All visitors must be registered forty-eight hours (48 hours) in advance to visit and provide proper ID at the time of the visit.
+You may be registered as a visitor by calling the jail directly and choosing from the available time slots.

-• No ID-No visit- Any minor children (under age of 18) must be accompanied by a parent or legal guardian.
+• No ID-No Visit- Any minor children (under the age of 18) must be accompanied by a parent or legal guardian.
 (Proper paperwork may need provided birth certificate or guardian paperwork)

-• Inmates are permitted to visit two (2) of the three (3) visitation days per week .
-The visits last one-half hour (1/2).
+Inmates are permitted to visit two (2) of the three (3) visitation days per week and are limited to one visit per day.
+The visits last one-half hour (30 minutes).
 No letters will be accepted at the front window during visitation; all letters must come by the US Postal Service.

 • All cell block phones will be turned off during the visitation time frames.

-Special visit arrangements can be made at the discretion of the Sheriff or Jail Commander.
-No contact visits will be permitted.
+• Special visit arrangements can be made at the discretion of the Sheriff, Jail Commander, or Jail Supervisor.
+No physical contact visits will be permitted.

-Anyone wishing to mail a letter to an inmate can use the above address with the inmate's name.
-Inmates can purchase writing material and stamped envelopes during commissary days.
-If an inmate is at indigent status writing material and two (2) stamped envelopes can be provided on Saturdays only.
+• Anyone wishing to mail a letter to an inmate can use the address below with the inmate's name.
+Inmates can purchase writing material and stamped envelopes during commissary.
+If an inmate is at indigent status, writing material, and two (2) stamped envelopes can be provided on Fridays only.

-Clergy or attorneys can visit between 07:00-22 :00- Proper identification must be provided.
+• Clergy or attorneys can visit between 7am to 10pm.
+Proper identification must be provided by the clergy member or attorney.

 Property Allowed: